 A few factors influence whether your insurer will cover a leaky or broken pipe.
 And whilst there isn’t exactly a straightforward ‘yes’ or ‘no’ answer, this guide will help you understand under which conditions are leaking pipes covered by homeowners’ insurance and what you can do to make sure you are covered in case of an emergency.

-Homeowners insurance policies cover unexpected or accidental damage due to a broken or ruptured pipe, overflow from stormwater, damage from floods and storms.
-Your standard insurance policy will not cover gradual damage that occurs over time that may have been avoided by frequent maintenance or due to the occupant’s negligence.
-It is crucial that you have any repairs or upkeep work required as soon as possible to prevent long term damage to your home and leave you out of cover.
+Homeowners insurance policies cover unexpected or accidental damage due to a broken or ruptured pipe, overflow from stormwater, and damage from floods and storms.
+Your standard insurance policy will also likely cover the cost of locating the leak and repairing the damage caused but not cover gradual damage that occurs over time that may have been avoided by frequent maintenance or due to the occupant’s negligence.
+It is crucial that you have any repairs or upkeep work required as soon as possible to prevent long-term damage to your home and leave you out of cover.

 Your insurance policy may cover the costs associated with locating and fixing the damage caused by your leak.
-The policy, in many instances, will not cover the cost of repairing the leaking pipe.
-If there is damage caused by neglected pipes or taps, worn out seals, or waterproofing membranes, you will also not be covered.
+The policy, in many instances, will not cover the cost of repairing the leaking pipe itself.
+If there is damage caused by neglected pipes or taps, worn-out seals, or waterproofing membranes, you might also not be covered.
 This answer is not absolute, and clarification should also be sought from your policy provider.

 Beyond just wondering, are leaking pipes covered by homeowners insurance?
 It would help if you also were taking steps to avoid water damage altogether.
 There are many preventative steps you can take that ensure your home is safe and covered in the event of severe water damage.

 It is surprising how often a severe leak can happen when you are away.
 Throughout extended breaks in use, pressure may build up, which can cause the pipes to burst.